Gimme Little Sign

-"Gimme Little Sign" is a classic soul music song, originally performed by Brenton Wood and written by Wood (under his real name, Alfred Smith), Joe Hooven and Jerry Winn.
-The charted versions were Wood's, Peter Andre's, the Sattalites', and Danielle Brisebois's.
+"Gimme Little Sign" is a song by the American R&B musician Brenton Wood.
+Released as a single in 1967, it was written by Wood (under his real name, Alfred Smith), Joe Hooven and Jerry Winn.
+The charted versions were by Wood, Peter Andre, the Sattalites, and Danielle Brisebois.

 History

 The song was released in 1967 on the album Oogum Boogum.
-Wood's version peaked at number nine on the US Billboard Hot 100 chart, and also was top 10 in the UK Singles Chart and Australia.
+Wood's version peaked at number nine on the US Billboard Hot 100 chart the weeks of October 14 and 21, 1967, and also was top 10 in the UK Singles Chart, Australia and Italy (April 1968).
 Mighty Mo Rodgers played the electronic organ on the recording.